Influenza (flu) as an example of a viral disease

 Several factors can influence the speed and extent of influenza spread:

-• Travel: International and domestic travel can rapidly spread influenza to new regions.
+• Travel: International and domestic travel can rapidly disseminate the virus.

-• Crowded places: Schools, workplaces, public transport, and other crowded settings increase the likelihood of close contact and transmission.
+• Crowded Environments: Schools, workplaces, public transport, and mass gatherings facilitate transmission.

-• Seasonality: Influenza is most common during the winter months in temperate regions, likely due to increased indoor crowding and lower humidity.
+• Seasonality: Influenza is most prevalent during the winter months in temperate regions.

 Impacts of Influenza